17 Feb Thai Culture: Basics of Thai Classical Dance

 The history of Thai Classical Dance

-There are generally 3 kinds of Thai Classical Dances
+3 kinds of Thai Classical Dances

 The Kohn Dance of Thailand

 Traditional Kohn is performed by dancers who mime/dance while the story is being sung or narrated by a chorus.
-Khon characters include demons, monkeys, humans, nypmhs and gods.
+Khon characters include demons, monkeys, humans, nymphs, and gods.
 One of the classic roles for male dancers is that of the mischievous Hanuman, the Monkey General who comes to the aid of hero of the tale.

 The Lakhon Dance of Thailand